pod-to-pdf/Pod-To-PDF-AST-raku/README.md

 Description
 -----------

-Renders Pod to an intermediate XML format
+Renders Pod to an intermediate XML format for PDF rendering

 Usage
 -----